Flávio Paixão

-Flávio Emanuel Lopes Paixão (born 19 September 1984) is a Portuguese professional footballer who plays for Polish club Lechia Gdańsk as a forward.
+Flávio Emanuel Lopes Paixão (born 19 September 1984) is a Portuguese former professional footballer who played as a forward.

-He never played professionally in his own country, and had his greatest successes in Poland, scoring over 100 Ekstraklasa goals for Śląsk Wrocław and Lechia Gdańsk.
+He never played professionally in his own country, and earned his greatest successes in Poland, scoring 108 Ekstraklasa goals for Śląsk Wrocław and Lechia Gdańsk, all-time best for a foreigner.
 Additionally, he had spells in Spain, Scotland and Iran.

 Club career

 Early years

 Born in Sesimbra, Setúbal District, Paixão spent his early career in Portugal and Spain, playing with lowly teams in both countries – his hometown's G.D.
 Sesimbra, FC Porto B, CF Villanovense, Real Jaén and Benidorm CF.

 In the 2006–07 season, he scored ten goals for Villanovense but suffered relegation from Segunda División B, the only level in which he competed in Spain.

 Hamilton Academical

-Paixão's first taste of professional football came in 2009 as he signed for Scottish Premier League club Hamilton Academical on 6 August, alongside twin brother Marco.
+Paixão's first taste of professional football came on 6 August 2009 as he signed for Scottish Premier League club Hamilton Academical alongside twin brother Marco.
 He made his league debut nine days later, playing the full 90 minutes of a 3–0 loss away to Kilmarnock.

 Paixão was released from his contract with immediate effect on 14 April 2011, alongside his sibling.
-He appeared in 61 official matches for the Accies, scoring 11 goals; his first was in a 2–1 loss at Heart of Midlothian on 26 September 2009.
+He appeared in 60 official matches for the Accies, scoring ten goals; his first was in a 2–1 loss at Heart of Midlothian on 26 September 2009.